ataradov/usb-sniffer/README.md

 Pre-built binaries are provided for [Linux](bin/usb_sniffer_linux) and [Windows](bin/usb_sniffer_win.exe).

-To use with Wireshark, copy the file into the extcap plugin directory:
-`~/.config/wireshark/extcap` on Linux, and `C:/Users/<user>/AppData/Roaming/Wireshark/extcap/` on Windows.
+To use with Wireshark, copy the file into the extcap plugin directory.
+Typical locations are `~/.local/lib/wireshark/extcap` on Linux, and `C:/Users/<user>/AppData/Roaming/Wireshark/extcap/` on Windows.
+The exact location is provided in the `Help -> About Wireshark -> Folders -> Personal Extcap path`.

 For Linux, make sure that the binary file has an executable attribute set.